Arizona VA Loan

 4. Lender Reviews all Documents

-Finally, after reviewing your documents, information and VA entitlement your pre-qualification is complete.
+Finally, after reviewing your documents, information and VA entitlement your qualification is complete.

 Types of VA Home Loans

 VA offers veterans several home loan options.
-The different loan types include purchase, cash out refinance, streamline refinances, non cash out refinance and VA Renovation loans.
+The different loan types include purchase, cash out refinance1, streamline refinances, non cash out refinance and VA Renovation loans.

 Purchase Loan